 We will also be mindful of the law and legal requirements, taking care not to condone or encourage illegal political activity, such as violent action against people, criminal damage to property, hate crime, terrorism or the illegal use of drugs.

-At [insert school] RSE is taught within the [personal, social, health and economic (PSHE) / Personal Development (PD) - delete as appropriate] education curriculum.
+At Nottingham University Academy of Science and Technology, RSE is taught within the [Personal Development (PD) education curriculum.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).